Last Updated on

 - Also try: Eat at Gwangbok-dong Food Street for lunch or dinner while in town

-Take a Busan guided tour
+8. Take a guided Busan city tour

 If you only have 2 days in Busan it might be tempting to let someone else show you around.
 If you’re not interested in finding your own way around consider booking a small group tour around Busan with Get Your Guide.
 You’ll see the gorgeous seascape, Gamcheon Culture Village, and temples.
 You’ll love it!
 Book your Busan tour here.